Most people are going to rely on some form of transportation to get from point A to point B in their daily lives.

 These different chemicals are associated with cancer, respiratory and even neurological diseases.

-According to the World Health Organization, urban outdoor air pollution is estimated to cause as many as 1.3 million annual deaths worldwide.
-Unsurprisingly, people living in industrialized countries disproportionately suffer this burden.
+According to the World Health Organization, exposure to outdoor air pollution contributes to 4.2 million annual deaths worldwide.
+Unsurprisingly, people living in industrialized countries will disproportionately suffer this burden (Source).

-On a side note, indoor air pollution is estimated to cause about 2 million premature deaths, mostly in developing countries.
-Sadly, nearly half of all these deaths are due to pneumonia in children under 5 years of age.
+On a side note, indoor air pollution is estimated to cause about 3.8 million premature deaths, mostly in developing countries (Source).

 atmosphere, you need to improve the efficiency of your car.